Downwinders: Nuclear testing

 Between 1945 and 1980, the United States, the U.S.S.R., the United Kingdom, France and China exploded 504 nuclear devices in atmospheric tests at thirteen primary sites yielding the explosive equivalent of 440 megatons of TNT.
 Of these atmospheric tests, 330 were conducted by the United States.
 Accounting for all types of nuclear tests, official counts show that the United States has conducted 1,054 nuclear weapons tests to date, involving at least 1,151 nuclear devices, most of which occurred at Nevada Test Site and the Pacific Proving Grounds in the Marshall Islands, with ten other tests taking place at various locations in the United States, including Alaska, Colorado, Mississippi, and New Mexico.
 There have been an estimated 2,000 nuclear tests conducted worldwide; the number of nuclear tests conducted by the United States alone is currently more than the sum of nuclear testing done by all other known nuclear states (the USSR, United Kingdom, France, China, India, Pakistan, and North Korea) combined.

+Historians have chronicled the fact that the earliest testing policy paradigms in the United States were predicated on the notion that areas of sparse population, such as the American West, could handle Nuclear testing, which assumption proved to be erroneous regarding Nuclear fallout dispersal.
+Blades and Siracusa establish that the government greatly underestimated atmospheric dispersal and radioactive plumes during the 1950s.

+Other tests conducted elsewhere also led to increased exposure to the public.
+As J. Samuel Walker observes regarding Project Dribble in Mississippi, low-yield and underground tests were also capable of producing radiation and, consequently, health anxieties among the people.

+Oral histories conducted by authors Fox and Fradkin tell of the settling of fallout on ranching, farming, and living areas in Nevada, Utah, Arizona, Idaho, and the province of New Mexico, often with little public notice.
+People remembered the ash-type fallout drifting over grazing lands, gardens, and water, which were to become pivotal to the anti-downwinder movement.

 These nuclear tests infused vast quantities of radioactive material into the world's atmosphere, resulting in widely dispersed radiation and its subsequent deposition as global fallout.